vvvv/The-Gray-Book/reference/best-practice/vvvv-on-arm.md

 ## Limitations
 Unfortunately some libraries will not work with Arm builds of vvvv.
 This will be the case when a library itself has what are called "native dependencies" that are not available for Arm.
 In order to find out if libraries might have problems on Arm, run an Arm build of vvvv on an Arm CPU with the commandline argument `--log` and examine the created logfile for warnings like:

-*Library Foo contains native assets but none for the current runtime win-arm64...*
+`Library Foo contains native assets but none for the current runtime win-arm64...`

 Generally we can give the following (incomplete) overview of Arm compatibility for libraries:

-### Most notably missing libraries
-As of this writing Arm builds are missing the 3d engine **VL.Stride** and are also not shipping with **VL.Audio** out of the box.

-For Audio, you just need to manually install these two packs for now:
-- VL.Audio
+### VL.Audio
-- VL.Audio.UI

-Now audio will work, except:
-- The Spectrogram view in the Visualizer window will not show the FFT visualization
-- Using the Resample [Audio.Utils] node will crash vvvv
+Using the Resample [Audio.Utils] node will crash vvvv.

-As soon as VL.Stride will be available for Arm builds, we'll make another announcement.
+### VL.Stride
+- compute
+- fuse

 ### Should work
 The following libraries do not yet have Arm support, but it seems the underlying libraries do.
 So it should be possible to get them working with Arm builds of vvvv with some effort: